How to get your dream job

 I have worked in recruitment for over 20 years, and I’m daily approached by people looking for a job in another country.

-Today’s article is a result of being repeatedly asked similar questions, by people looking to find work outside their home country.
+I have experience of being repeatedly asked similar questions, by people looking to find work outside their home country.
+So, I have written today’s article to answer those questions.

 Our blog last November was about finding work in another country, so I am not going to repeat what we said there.